chef/chef-web-docs/chef_master/source/api_chef_server.rst

 /association_requests
 -----------------------------------------------------
-Users may be invited to join organizations via the web user interface in the Chef management console or via the ``POST`` endpoint in the Chef server API.
+Users may be invited to join organizations via the web user interface in the Chef management console or via the ``POST`` endpoint in the Chef Infra Server API.

 The ``/association_requests`` endpoint has the following methods: ``DELETE``, ``GET``, and ``POST``.